idworkin/TurnerKernForaging/TurnerKern_scripts/TurnerKern_MixedModel.md

 ```

 Model allowing for date to vary with line (essentially an interaction).
-This is not perfect model, either.
+This is not perfect model either (mod1 is still the most appropriate).
 This is mostly a double check (and would not be my choice of model).

 ```r